rickyota/CSML/README.md

 ### Usage
 1. Add images to ```CSML/data/```.
 The format can be a folder containing images, one tiff file or one other image file.
 1. Edit values in ```CSML/train_infer_example.ini``` for training and inference or in ```CSML/infer_example.ini``` for only inference.
-	You can edit ini file name as long as started with 'train_infer' or 'infer'.
+	You can edit ini file name as long as it starts with 'train_infer' or 'infer'.
 1. Execute
 	```
 	# for training classifier and inferring images